 Known as a solid hitter and a good fielder, first baseman Pete O'Brien played a dozen seasons in the majors, mostly with the Texas Rangers.

 Selected in the 15th round of the 1979 amateur draft, O'Brien was originally signed by scout Lee Anthony and made his pro debut that summer with the GCL Rangers.
 After hitting .310 with 25 home runs for the Denver Bears in 1982, he earned a September call-up to the big leagues, batting .239 in 20 games.
-He was a regular at first for Texas the next year, hitting .237 as a rookie.
-The following summer, he raised his batting average by 50 points and clubbed 18 homers.
+He was a regular at first for Texas the next year, 1983, hitting .237 as a rookie.
+In 1984, he raised his batting average by 50 points and clubbed 18 homers.
 He had perhaps his finest year in 1986, hitting .290 with 23 home runs.

 Notable Achievements